Israel declares war, approves 'significant' steps to retaliate against Hamas

 The official said Palestinian leaders claimed they don't yet have a "full picture" of the number of hostages but said those who were brought into Gaza were taken to "cure locations" across the territory.

-"It's clear that they have a big number — several dozens," said the official, who asked not to be identified because he was not authorized to brief media.
+The official said Palestinian leaders claimed they don’t yet have a “full picture” of the number of hostages but said they were held in “secure locations” across Gaza.
+The official, who asked not to be identified because he was not authorized to brief media. estimated Hamas held "a big number — several dozens.”

 Egypt also spoke with both sides about a potential cease-fire, but the official said Israel was not open to a truce "at this stage."